- Oil and gas company BP wants to reach 50 gigawatts of green energy in its portfolio by 2030.

 By contrast, shares in Denmark's Orsted, one of the world's biggest offshore wind developers, have surged 135% over the same period to give it a market value of $60 billion.

-Orsted currently has 10 GW of installed wind power capacity - still only a fifth of BP's target - and has committed to add another 3.8 gigawatts.
+Orsted currently has 10 GW of installed wind power capacity - still only a fifth of BP's green energy target - and has committed to add another 3.8 gigawatts.

 Shares in Spanish utility company Iberdrola, which has 33 GW of installed renewable power and is developing several projects, have jumped 78% over the past two years, bringing its market capitalisation to $80 billion, on a par with BP.